rahulzar/jetpack/extensions/shared/use-upgrade-flow/README.md

 It redirects the user to the checkout URL, checking before whether the current post/page/etc has changes to save.
 If so, it saves them before to redirect.

-Optionally, the hook accepts a callback argument that will be run when the redirect process triggers.
+The hook accepts two argument. the planSug and an (optional) callback function that will be run when the redirect process triggers.